prasenforu/openshift-origin-aws/logging/graylog/readme.md

 - input

-An input is a listener to receive GELF messages.
+An input is a listener to receive GELF (Graylog Extended Log Format) messages.
 You can create one by using the ```System > Inputs``` menu.
 In this example, we create a global one for ```GELF UDP``` (port 12201).
 There are many options in the creation dialog, including the use of SSL certificates to secure the connection.

 - Indices